 Do not engage on social media about your case without a complete media strategy.
 Sometimes attorneys will engage on social media and online media before they have launched a press event or filed a case.
 Do not engage on social media or online media unless you have a complete media strategy for your case.
 Advise your clients that their social media accounts will be reviewed by media outlets if the media is covering their case.
 Attorneys should screen client accounts.

 Build your law firm brand around your practice areas and expertise.
 Engage with opinion leaders, reporters, advocates and allies in the media and social media streams that share your values and reflect the issues of your practice areas.
 For example, attorneys should be targeting senior editors and reporters who cover the courts, social justice issues, public safety, health, government and specific industries of their practice.

-Photos and videos of your clients help tell your clients’ stories.
+Collect photos and video from clients early on.
+Photos and videos of your clients help tell your client’s stories.
 You may need them for a settlement-demand package or trial, not just the media, so do not delay in acquiring digital versions of old photos.
 Train paralegals and staff to collect these items from clients early on and make sure you have a variety of quality images.
 You will want photos of property damage, crashes and injuries.
 In wrongful death and catastrophic injury cases, you will also want photos of clients during happier times to illustrate the impact of injuries or loss of life and relationships.
 Don’t just ask for standard family portraits.
-You want photos and videos of milestone moments, hobbies, sports, birthdays, graduations, weddings and births to capture your client’s narrative in an emotional way.
+You want photos and videos of milestone moments, action, hobbies, sports, birthdays, graduations, weddings and births to capture your client’s narrative in an emotional way.
 The media always appreciates access to these kinds of photos.

-There is no such thing as a “media ambush” when you’ve done your homework.
+Communications planning builds brand ambassadors.
 Build relationships with traditional media, social media, clients, allies and advocates – they are all potential brand ambassadors for your firm and practice.